 With this guide I hope to give you some ideas on ways to get into e-bikes without breaking the bank.

-Please note that most of the lowest priced e-bikes, kits, and trailers come with lead acid batteries (lower cost) that are heavier and have a shorter lifespan when compared to lithium ion batteries.
+Please note that some of the lowest priced e-bikes, kits, and trailers come with lead acid batteries (lower cost) that are heavier and have a shorter lifespan when compared to lithium ion batteries.
 Lead acid batteries are not bad, they just don’t have the same performance features of a lithium ion battery pack.

 Some e-bikes and kits offer the ability to upgrade to a lithium ion pack.
 You could start out with a lead acid battery pack and later upgrade to a lithium ion pack if you find that you would like a lighter battery with a longer life span.